sarkar-lab/sarkar-lab.github.io/_posts/2024-03-02-method-dev.md

 ## Teng's wisdom

 My dear friend and colleague [Teng Gao](https://teng-gao.github.io/) posted a short blog last year on developing computational methods in the space of computational biology.
-I feel his pointers are extremely insightful to avoid possible pitfalls and long-running rabbitholes that are very easy to fall into while working with biological data.
+I feel his pointers are extremely insightful to avoid possible pitfalls and long-running rabbit holes that are very easy to fall into while working with biological data.
 Moreover Teng's ideas can be easily translated to other domains of applied science.
 In my academic life I have way more failed long rounding projects than I had successful projects.

 Research is hard, so sometimes these long efforts fail and we can't do much about that.
 But, often we can avoid evident failures if we become strategic about research.
-This strategization can save careers and undue anxiety and depression.
+This act of strategizing can save careers form undue anxiety and depression.
 Therefore, I felt I can reproduce Teng's main ideas and further extend them a bit from my own experience.

 Teng mentioned in his [blog](https://teng-gao.github.io/blog/2023/method/) a list of common strategies to avoid long-failures and quick iterations.
 I will refer to the his list as ``TMS''(short for Teng's method of success).